redexp/familymarkup-lsp/README.md

   - Names or Surnames in all other cases
 - [x] Jump to Definition (usually Ctrl + Click) of any name or surname
 - [x] Find All References of names or surnames
-- [x] "Go to Type Definition" - jump to markdown file by person's name in file path like `families/Potter/Harry.md`
+- [x] "Go to Type Definition" - jump to markdown file by person's name in file path like `Potter/Harry.md` or `Potter/Harry/index.md`
 - [x] Hover hints.
 Show highlighted hint about person in format like `Name - child of Name + Name`
 - [x] DocumentHighlight - highlight of all references of currently focused name or surname in current file
 - [x] Rename